 - Go to the Program Monitor and click on the settings wrench icon, select Overlay Settings.

 - In the setting box, check Enable Overlays during playback, followed by OK.

 - Go back to the wrench icon and select Overlays.

-The largest of the windows in the Program Window is your Active Camera.
+The largest of the windows in the Program Monitor is your Active camera.
 This displays the main video sequence.
 The smaller windows display the individual clips that make up the multi-camera clip.

-There are two ways to edit between camera angles:
+There are 2 ways to edit between camera angles:

 - Play through the sequence until you reach a point that you would like the camera angles to change.
 Using your keyboard, press the number allocated to the camera angle.

 To reorganize your camera angles, select Edit Cameras.
 From here, you can easily drag-and-drop the clips to change the order.
 If you want to disable an angle you no longer want to use just deselect it by clicking on the checkbox.
 If you have more than 4 angles to manage, you can organize and select cameras across multiple pages, and navigate between them as needed.